Electricity basics explained simply

 battery_volts

-On the other hand, potential difference coming out of wall sockets can be quite high (e.g. 120 volts or 230 volts).
+On the other hand, the potential difference coming out of wall sockets can be quite high (e.g. 120 volts or 230 volts).

 britsh_plug_wikipedia

 Now I must confess that drawing all this stuff can be quite tiring.
 Fortunately, when discussing electricity, one doesn’t have to draw the “real” thing all the time.
 Instead, one can use symbols.
-For an example, the symbol for a battery is:
+For example, the symbol for a battery is:

 bare_symbol